-MixBox packs 70 award-winning mixing processors from T-RackS, AmpliTube and SampleTank into a convenient 500-series style lunchbox plug-in.
-Create, compare and save your own custom channel strips, or choose from over 200 presets to give your creativity a kickstart.
-Whether in your favorite DAW or stand-alone, effortlessly create custom processor chains for every situation and supercharge your mixing.
+MixBox packs over 70* award-winning mixing processors and creative effects derived from T-RackS, AmpliTube and SampleTank into a convenient 500-series style plug-in.
+Create, compare and save your own custom channel strips or multiFX chains, or choose from over 600* presets to give your creativity a kickstart.
+Whether in your favorite DAW or stand-alone, MixBox combines a massive range of effects and powerful workflow to supercharge your mixes.

 American Vintage T